azadbolour/boardgame/README.md

 BoardGame.Common.GameApi in teh haskell-server hierarchy.

-The first implementation is being developed on the MAC OS/X 10.9+, deployed on Linux Amazon EC2 instance, and accessed through modern browsers.
+The first implementation is being developed on the MAC OS/X 10.9+, deployed on a Linux Amazon EC2 instance, and accessed through modern browsers.

 ## Sub-Projects